-Military aircraft and commercial airliners have limited lifespans.
-Ultimately, they must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.
+Military airplanes and commercial airliners have limited lifespans.
+Ultimately, the planes must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.

-Once peace was assured in August of 1945 and WWII ended, the military found itself with a huge surplus of aircraft.
+Once peace was assured in August of 1945 and WWII ended, the military found itself with a huge surplus of old airplanes.
 The United States had manufactured about 294,000 aircraft for the war effort.

 If a plane was not sold at boneyards such as those at Kingman AAF, Cal-Aero Field, and Walnut Ridge AAF, aircraft were stripped of classified information, sliced up with guillotines, and melted in smelters into ingots.
 The military airplane boneyard at Davis-Monthan AFB in Tucson remains active today (see below).

 ... about Post-World War II Aircraft Boneyards and Disposal Depots

 |Continental ExpressJets in storage at Kingman Airport in the Arizona desert

 Photo by the Planes Of The Past Staff